RB200/ftc_sensors/README.md

 # Use
 Upon building the code, an OpMode will appear, which will run SensorTest.java.
 You will have to configure the robot's configuration on the driver station--- when going to the config and adding a new device on an I2C bus, make sure the "Laser Range Sensor (____)" options show up.
 If these don't show up, something is wrong with the LaserRangeSensor*.java files.
-Make sure that line 12 (and any subsequent objects declared like this) has the correct device name passed as an argument.
+Make sure that the object on line 12 and any subsequent objects declared like this have the correct device name passed as an argument.

 # Notes
 SensorTest.java assumes the robot device config uses the LaserRangeSensor device, but only implements one sensor "dist_sensor".